mstoelzle/solving-occlusion/README.md

 ### Experiment
 The experiment contains all other objects introduced above.
 It manages device placement and logdir creation.

+### Tenerife Dataset
+We evaluate our methods on a dataset which was collected in June 2017 at the "Minas de San José" site in Tenerife using the Heavy Duty Planetary Rover (HDPR) as a Lunar Analogue.
+This dataset consists of images from three stereo cameras, one of which on a pan tilt unit, LiDAR and a Time of FLight (ToF) camera.
+It also includes an onboard Inertial Measurements Unit (IMU), an additional laser gyro for heading estimation and Global Navigation Satellite System (GNSS) antenna for ground-truth absolute positioning.
+The dataset is stored in serialized [Rock pocolog logs](https://github.com/rock-core/tools-pocolog).
+We apply the GA SLAM [[2]](#2) technique on the raw data to extract occluded Digital Elevation Maps (DEMs).

 ## Citations
 <a id="1">[1]</a> Barnes, Connelly, et al.